QuadSpinner/Gaea2Docs-Reference/nodes/colorize/cluter.md

 The lowest part of a gradient corresponds to the lowest part of the terrain.
 The highest part of a gradient corresponds to the highest part of the terrain.
 Everything in between is evenly distributed.

-The CLUTer nodes let you take any grayscale input (such as @Curvature, @Slope, @SurfTex, @Flow) and map it onto a gradient.
+The CLUTer nodes let you take any grayscale input (such as Curvature, Slope, SurfTex, Flow) and map it onto a gradient.

 ### Gradient Editor
 Click anywhere in the gradient to create a new stop.
 Drag the stop to position it.
 Select the stop and press `DEL` to delete the stop.